Local structures on stratified spaces: Collar-gluing

-\begin{proof}[Proof of Lemma~\ref{flows}] This is classical in the situation of a smooth manifold, from the existence of smooth solutions to smooth first order ordinary differential equations with smooth dependence on initial conditions.
+\begin{proof}[Proof of Lemma~\ref{flows}] This result is classical for smooth manifolds (compare Lemma 2.4 from \cite{morsetheory}), from the existence and uniqueness of smooth solutions to smooth first order ordinary differential equations with smooth dependence on initial conditions.
 We thus have such a flow $\gamma^{V_{|X_p}}$ for each stratum $X_p\subset X$.
-Likewise for the situation of a smooth manifold with corners, since we demand tangency along faces.
+We have likewise for smooth manifolds with corners, since we demand tangency along faces.
 We thus have such a flow $\gamma^{\w{V}}$ for $\unzip(X)$, and, for each linear subposet $S\subset P$ it restricts to a flow $\gamma^{\w{V}_{|\partial_S}}$ on the face $\partial_S\unzip(X)$.
 By design, for each conically smooth map $X\xra{\epsilon} \RR$, and for each linear subposet $S\subset P$, the diagram

 commutes.
 Iterating the pushout expression of Corollary~\ref{unzip-functor}, it follows that $\gamma^{\w{V}}\colon \unzip(X) \times \RR\dashrightarrow \unzip(X)$ descends to a conically smooth map $\gamma^V\colon X\times \RR\dashrightarrow X$.
 This map satisfies the named conditions because $\gamma^{\w{V}}$ does.
 This proves the first statement.